aghaznaw/ros/README.md

 This repository contains all the examples which the Team D have done during the Software Factory Project Course, in order to review the Final release of the project, please go to /ROS/FinalRelease  folder and take a look at readMe.txt file.

 # Team D
-this section is belong to the Team memebers.
+this section belongs to the Team members.
 Clone all the file to ~/[catkin_workspace]/src

-The file cantains 3 example
+This repo contain multiple examples on how to carry out the pathfinding task.

 # First example
- talker.py and listener.py files belang to the first example if you want to run this example
+ talker.py and listener.py files belong to the first example if you want to run this example

  1. first you need to clone in you machine

- 2. make the filse executable using linux cmd chmod +x talker.py chmod +x listener.py
+ 2. make the files executable using linux cmd chmod +x talker.py chmod +x listener.py